 Nucleotides: For reasons I don’t understand, PCR enzymes don’t come with the nucleotides that the enzyme uses when it copies DNA…so you’ll need to buy some – $48 for enough for 250 tests.

 Primers: Lots of companies sell primers.
 I recommend IDT, although many other good companies are out there.
 I bought the primers needed for this test (6 in total), cost was $4.50 to $5.20 per primer, plus a flat $15 for shipping – $45 all-in, enough for 100 tests.
 I recommend buying 25 nmole at a time (minimum sized purchase) and getting them “lab ready” formulated – this means the primers are pre-dissolved at a 100x working concentration.
+The primers you will need are:

 DNA Ladder: Used to tell the size of your DNA – $46 for 100 tests.